aaron-imbrock/caldav-fastmail/README.md

 The magic word is CalDAV.
 It's a boring and stable technology, used everywhere and in unexpected ways, but rarely mentioned.

 Fastmail uses CalDAV and, crazily enough, so is Apple Tasks.

 With a little Python, you can modify a Fastmail calendar to be both.
-You will have a calendar with a to-do list that your iPhone treats just like its own.
+You will have a calendar with a to-do list that your Apple product treats just like its own.

 Just as importantly, this works on anything and everything else too.
 You're not tied to Mac/iPhone.